shruthi2102/retail-sales-analysis/README.md

-# Retail Sales Data Analysis Project
+# Retail Sales Data Analysis

 ## Overview
 This project analyzes retail sales data using SQL, Python, and Tableau to generate business insights.